learnbyexample/learn_gnuawk/gnu_awk.md

 dark red,sky,rose,555
 ```

-For multiple fields comparison, separate the fields with `,` so that `SUBSEP` is used to combine the field value to generate the key.
+For multiple fields comparison, separate the fields with `,` so that `SUBSEP` is used to combine the field values to generate the key.
 As mentioned before, `SUBSEP` has a default value of `\034` non-printing character, which is typically not used in text files.

 ```bash
 $ # based on first and third field